 Months before Russian forces invaded Ukraine on Feb.
 24, 2022, false narratives about Ukraine and its allies, many promoted by the Kremlin’s disinformation apparatus, were already proliferating online.
-From false claims of Ukrainian genocide directed at Russian-speaking Ukrainians, to assertions that Nazi ideology is driving Ukraine’s political leadership, these claims were used to justify Russia’s full-scale invasion of Ukraine.
+From false claims of Ukrainian genocide directed at Russian-speaking Ukrainians, to assertions that Nazi ideology is driving Ukraine’s political leadership, these claims and dozens of others have been used to justify Russia’s full-scale invasion of Ukraine.

-NewsGuard’s team is monitoring these and the dozens of other sites that we have identified as those that spread Russia-Ukraine disinformation narratives, including the top myths cited in this report.
-As noted above, as new myths and disinformation sources are identified, we will update this report accordingly.
+NewsGuard’s team is monitoring these and the dozens of other sites that we have identified as spreading Russia-Ukraine disinformation narratives.

 In 2020, the U.S. Department of State’s Global Engagement Center, citing NewsGuard’s reporting and data, outlined key components of these efforts in its report, “Pillars of Russia’s Disinformation and Propaganda Ecosystem.”

-Researchers, platforms, advertisers, government agencies, or other institutions interested in accessing the full list of domains can contact us here: Request domain list.
+Researchers, platforms, advertisers, government agencies, or other institutions interested in accessing the full list of domains or want details about our fact-checks of false narratives can contact us here.